South Carolina Daycare Accident Lawyer

 Here’s what sets us apart:

 • Ali Awad, the CEO Lawyer: Our founder and managing attorney, Ali Awad, has extensive experience handling personal injury cases, including those involving daycare accidents and abuse.
-With a large social media following seeking his legal expertise, he is a trusted advisor for many.
+With a large social media following seeking his legal experience, he is a trusted advisor for many.

 • Compassionate and Client-Centered Approach: We understand the sensitive nature of these cases and prioritize clear communication, keeping you informed throughout the legal process.
 We treat each client with compassion and respect.